-- A 'collective' agreement means there is one agreement for a group of workers, rather than everyone having their own agreement with their own 'terms and conditions'. - The idea is that together, workers have more 'bargaining power' and can ask for a fairer deal. - If there is a 'collective' or 'union' agreement at a workplace, the employer must tell you about it. - You don't have to join a collective agreement but will have to negotiate an individual employment agreement from the start of your employment (see the next sections for more on unions).
+- A collective agreement is one agreement for a group of workers, rather than everyone having their own agreement with their own 'terms and conditions'. - The idea is that together, workers have more bargaining power and can ask for a fairer deal. - If there is a collective agreement at a workplace, the employer must tell you about it. - The law changed in 2019 meaning that even if you don't join a collective agreement, you'll be employed under the collective agreement terms for your first 30 days. - You don't have to join a collective agreement but will have to negotiate an individual employment agreement from the start of your employment (see the next sections for more on unions).